Azemchap/premium-pos-desktop/PRODUCTION_BUILD_COMMANDS.md

 **🎊 CONGRATULATIONS ON YOUR SUCCESSFUL ANDROID APP! 📱✨**

-Your Premium POS app is now cross-platform:
+Your QorBooks app is now cross-platform:
 - ✅ Windows Desktop
 - ✅ Android Mobile
 - (iOS coming next if needed!)